davidrg/ckwin/doc/compilers.md

 can.
 Support for older compilers remains for those wishing to build C-Kermit for vintage Windows systems, the security situation of which is well known.
 C-Kermit for Windows, when built with the right compiler, supports Windows NT 3.50+ and Windows 95+.
-Windows NT 3.1 and Win32s are unsupported at this time.
+Windows NT 3.1 is unsupported at this time though that may change in the future.
+Win32s (Win32 on Windows 3.x) can not be supported due to the lack of support for threading.

 The CI system is set-up to do builds with Visual C++ 2022, Visual C++ 2015, Visual C++ 2003, and OpenWatcom 1.9.